Yukee/yukee.github.io/_posts/2017-10-04-eth_and_mbl.markdown

 Thus, so far, the answer seems to be yes...

 ## Temperature of a given eigenstate
+In this part we examine a technical point: how to define the temperature of an eigenstate.
 Let us consider a particle-hole symmetric system.
 Then if energy $$E$$ is in the spectrum, energy $$-E$$ is in the spectrum as well.
 Let $$-E_1 < -E_2 < \dots < E_2 < E_1$$ <!--- >>>>> ---> be the ordered set of energies of the system.
 Because the system is thermal, we have